YcleptJohn/placement-report/report.md

 Having already spent a week with CEX during my onboarding rotations my actual joining of this pod didn't feel hugely ceremonious.
-Although I was still glad to make a start on settling into my long-term pod, saying goodbye to the learning intensive onboarding period.
+Although I was still glad to start settling into my long-term pod, saying goodbye to the learning intensive onboarding period.

 Background
 ----------

-The customer experience pod (CEX) are focussed around fixing customer-raised issues and enhancing their interactions with us, as well as supporting operations in the call centre to improve how well we can serve customers.
+The customer experience pod (CEX) are focussed around fixing customer-raised issues and enhancing their interactions with us, as well as supporting operations in the call centre.
 In a realistic world, the vagueness of what can improve a customer's experience leaves some odd work filtering down to the pod.
-The primary focus during my time in the pod was to encourage customers to self-serve rather than relying on the call centre for support.
+A main focus during my time was to encourage customers to self-serve rather than relying on the call centre for support.

 ### People

-The pod had a fairly typical structure and process according to the agile process I've already described [above](#Agile Process), originally consisting of:
+The pod had a fairly typical structure and process according to the agile process I've already described earlier (2.2), originally consisting of:

 -   Mark Cridland (Product Manager)